📚 Homestead Guide

 If your oak cabinets are in good structural shape — solid boxes, drawers that work, no major damage — the most cost-effective path to a modern kitchen is usually painting or refacing.
 Full replacement of structurally sound oak cabinets is rarely necessary and significantly more expensive.

-The right answer depends on your budget, how much you want to change the door style, and whether you want to preserve the wood grain or cover it.
+The right answer depends on your budget, how much you want to change the door style, and whether you want to go lighter, deeper, or keep the wood look.
 A free phone call with Raymond takes about 15–20 minutes and will give you a clear picture of what makes sense for your specific kitchen.

 Ready to update your oak cabinets?